dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-normals.md

 ## The normals attribute in a buffer geometry, and what to know first

 This is a post on the nature of the normal attribute in an instance of buffer geometry in the javaScript library known as threejs.
-This is just one of several core attributes of any given geometry in the library alone with position, and the uvs attribute.
-This is not a post on buffer geometry in general let alone any kind of getting started post on threejs and javaScript in general.
+This is just one of several core attributes of any given geometry in the library alone with position, and the [uvs attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/).
+This is not a post on buffer geometry in general let alone any kind of [getting started post on threejs](/2018/04/04/threejs-getting-started/) or javaScript in general.
 So I assume that you have worked out at least some basic examples of threejs projects, and are not just at the point where you want to learn more about what the deal is with the normals attribute of a geometry.

 ### Be sure to read up more on buffer geometry in general